Hidigital btc (HDBTC) Self Reported Market Capitalization Achieves $7.33 Billion

 Hidigital btc Token Profile

-Hidigital btc’s launch date was February 23rd, 2019.
+Hidigital btc’s genesis date was February 23rd, 2019.
 Hidigital btc’s total supply is 2,100,000,000 tokens.
-Hidigital btc’s official website is hdbtc.io.
+The official website for Hidigital btc is hdbtc.io.
 Hidigital btc’s official Twitter account is @hdbtcfoundation and its Facebook page is accessible here.

-It is usually not possible to buy alternative cryptocurrencies such as Hidigital btc directly using US dollars.
-Investors seeking to acquire Hidigital btc should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Hidigital btc using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Hidigital btc directly using US dollars.
+Investors seeking to trade Hidigital btc should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Hidigital btc using one of the exchanges listed above.

 Receive News & Updates for Hidigital btc Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Hidigital btc and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.